Héroe Favorito

-"Héroe Favorito" is a song by American singer Romeo Santos.
+"Héroe Favorito" (English: “Favorite Hero”) is a song by American singer Romeo Santos.
 The song was written by Romeo Santos and Joaquín Díaz, with production handled by Romeo Santos and Matetraxx.
 It was released to digital retailers on February 10, 2017, through Sony Music Latin, as the lead single released off Santos' third studio album, Golden.
 The song debuted at number one on Billboard's Latin Airplay chart, as well as reached the top 10 in Dominican Republic, Panama and Spain.

 Background

 Audio of the song was leaked on the internet ahead of its release.
 On February 10, 2017, the song was released to iTunes Store and Tidal earlier than expected.
 It was released to all major digital retailers on February 13, 2017.

 In an interview with Billboard magazine, Santos said that the song was about "a girl he's infatuated with and wants to be her superhero to protect her".
 Santos said: "Her parents are trying to set her up with this other guy.
 At least from my perspective, she's not too enthusiastic about it, so in my imagination, I'm like, if I were a superhero I would protect her.
 I have strength like Hulk, climb up 100 feet to her balcony like Spider-Man, a lot of metaphors."